gtk-rs/gtk4-rs/book/src/main_event_loop.md

 Typically, we want to keep track of the work in the task.
 In our case, we don't want the user to spawn additional tasks while an existing one is still running.
-In order exchange information with the task we can create a channel with the crate [`async-channel`](https://docs.rs/async-channel/latest/async_channel/index.html).
+In order to exchange information with the task we can create a channel with the crate [`async-channel`](https://docs.rs/async-channel/latest/async_channel/index.html).
 Let's add it by executing the following in the terminal:

 ```